 Taking actions to contribute to human and environmental protection, is no longer a choice.

-Giza Cotton LLC has been supporting the 17 Sustainable Development Goals (SDGs) since January 2016, the date they came into effect.
+Giza Cotton LLC has been supporting the 17 Sustainable Development Goals (SDGs) with persistent effort, especially since January 2016, the date they came into effect in Egypt.

 The SDGs are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.